Absentee Ballot Process

 Receive in Person

-Absent voter ballots can also be picked up by the voter in person up until 4 pm on the day prior to the election.
+Absent voter ballots can also be picked up by the voter in person until 4 pm on the day before the election.
 A voter who visits his or her clerk's office or school election coordinator's office on the day prior to the election to obtain an absent voter ballot must vote the ballot in the office; the voter is not permitted to leave the office with the ballot.

 A voter who registers to vote on Election Day by appearing in person at his or her clerk's office is also eligible to obtain an absent voter ballot until 8 pm on Election Day.